Foundation / Corporation

 Charlotte Harbor National Estuary Program (CHNEP)

 Grants of up to $5,000 to Florida nonprofits, individuals, businesses, government agencies, schools, colleges, and universities to protect the environment in the Greater Charlotte watershed and estuarine system.
-Draft applications are due by September 6, 2017.
-Specific goals of funding include habitat loss, water quality, water flow and stewardship.
+Specific goals of funding include habitat loss, water quality, water flow, and stewardship.

 The watershed includes all or portions of Charlotte, DeSoto, Hardee, Lee, Manatee, Polk, and Sarasota Counties.